marklogic/flux/docs/export/specifying-path.md

 ## Specifying a path

-Every command for exporting data to files must specify a path to which files should be written.
-The `--path` option is used to specify the path.
-The value of the `--path` option can be any valid directory, and it must already exist.
+Every command for exporting data to files must specify a path to which files should be written via the `--path` option.
+The value of the `--path` option can be any valid directory or S3 bucket, and it must already exist.

 ## Exporting to S3